The History of Everyday ObjectsThe History of Everyday Objects

 America was a different story.

 Back then, colonists had to rely on pencils sourced from overseas until the war with England put an end to the imports.
 William Monroe, a carpenter from Concord, Massachusetts, is regarded for producing the first American wooden pencils in 1812.
-Another Concord citizen, the renowned author Henry David Thoreau, was also known for his pencil-making skill.
+Another Concord citizen, the renowned author Henry David Thoreau, was also known for his pencil-making skills.

 William Monroe pencils